 The establishment or modification of any Consular Post requires the consent of the Ministry.
-The consent required for a Consular Post to be opened must be obtained prior to the proposal of appointment of its Head.
+The consent to open a Consular Post must be obtained prior to the proposal of appointment of its Head.
 The Ministry's consent is also required to establish the seat, classification and district of such Consular Post.
-For this purpose, diplomatic missions or the Ministries of the sending countries are required to send a note verbale to Protocol Division.
+For this purpose, diplomatic missions or the Ministries of the sending countries are required to send a note verbale to the Protocol Division.
 The diplomatic note should indicate the location suggested as the seat of the Consular Post, as well as its classification and district.

 The GoN doesn't accept the proposal of appointing both career and honorary consul/consul general for the whole country as a consular district.
+The GoN also does not consider the proposal to opening career Consular Post in the capital, and appointing Honorary consul/consul general in the Kathmandu valley if there is already a resident Embassy of the sending state.
 Notwithstanding of the provisions in the VCCR, the facilities, privileges and immunities to be extended to a Nepali national appointed by a friendly country as its Honorary Consul shall be as decided by the GoN, under Article 71 of the Convention.